Albert0i/RU330/adt.md

 > Manipulation shapes the data structure.

 List, Stack, Queue, Set, Collection and Hash are common abstract data types.
 Each of them bears peculiar properties and thus has pros and cons.
-When talking about ADT we care more about properties and methods available rather than implementation details.
+When talking about ADT, we care more about properties rather than implementation details.

 In a similar way, if it is told to process a number of records?
 The most obvious choice is table in relational database, because we can not forsee future requirement.
 Storing everything in tables seems the most flexible solution.